socketry/metrics/guides/capture/readme.md

 ]
 ```

-This will assume you have a top level bake task `bake test` which runs your test suite.
+This uses a custom task called `run` in the above example, but you should probably consider using `bake test` which runs your test suite.